 Trump often goes overboard with some of his strong rhetorical push back, but we shouldn’t outright dismiss getting in the weeds from time to time either.
 For many of us, that’s uncomfortable but it’s proven necessary.
-Things that conservatives historically would just ignore (again, trying to stay above the fray) have been shown to demand attention and response.
+Things in the past that conservatives would just ignore (again, trying to stay above the fray) have been shown to demand attention.
 Criticizing the media, for instance, is not always a bad thing.
 Should you call them “fake news” all the time irregardless of the truth of a story?
 Probably not, but we also shouldn’t sit back and take our lumps like we have in the past.

 Likewise, Trump’s style has to be moderated to some degree after he’s gone.
 He is unique in his ability to do the things he does with success and if the next batch of Republican candidates try to mimic him, they will fail.
 On a separate note, I also understand the moral qualms with the the President’s past behavior before taking office and there’s nothing wrong with being more selective on that front in the future.